Export Controls

 There is significant overlap and interplay between CFIUS and the US export control regimes, which require that a license be issued by the relevant US government agency before certain US-origin goods or services are exported to certain foreign countries.
 A failure to comply with these requirements can result in severe fines and imprisonment.

-The key export control regimes and requirements include the following:
+The key export control regimes include the following:

 There are many components to compliance with these requirements.
 If US-origin goods, technologies or technical data are subject to any US export controls, the exporter (which could include the producer, the developer or the actual exporter) must determine whether an export license is required to export to a given country or end-user.
 The license application process involves providing the applicable agency with information relating to the product, technology or technical data desired to be exported, as well as the end-user and any intermediaries.